Person Following by Autonomous Robots: A Categorical Overview: Abstract

 \section{Abstract}

-A wide range of human-robot collaborative applications in diverse domains such as manufacturing, search-and-rescue, health care, the entertainment industry, and social interactions, require an autonomous robot to follow its human companion.
-Different working environments and applications pose diverse challenges by adding constraints on the choice of sensors, the degree of autonomy, and dynamics of the person-following robot.
+A wide range of human-robot collaborative applications in diverse domains such as manufacturing, health care, the entertainment industry, and social interactions, require an autonomous robot to follow its human companion.
+Different working environments and applications pose diverse challenges by adding constraints on the choice of sensors, the degree of autonomy, and dynamics of a person-following robot.
 Researchers have addressed these challenges in many ways and contributed to the development of a large body of literature.
 This paper provides a comprehensive overview of the literature by categorizing different aspects of person-following by autonomous robots.
 Also, the corresponding operational challenges are identified based on various design choices for ground, underwater, and aerial scenarios.
 In addition, state-of-the-art methods for perception, planning, control, and interaction are elaborately discussed and their applicability in varied operational scenarios are presented.
-Then, qualitative evaluations of some of the prominent methods are performed, corresponding practicalities are illustrated, and their feasibility is analyzed in terms of standard metrics.
+Then, some of the prominent methods are qualitatively compared, corresponding practicalities are illustrated, and their feasibility is analyzed for various use-cases.
 Furthermore, several prospective application areas are identified, and open problems are highlighted for future research.

 \keywords{Person following robot; human-robot interaction; human detection and tracking}